 Weaving together stories from diverse older adults, theories, research, and practical tools, this unique textbook prompts social workers to think differently and push back against oppressive forces.
-It pays attention to issues, realities, and contexts which are largely absent in social work education and gerontological practice.
-This includes important developments in our understanding of age/ism; theories of aging and social work; sites and sectors of health and social care; managing risk and frailty; moral, ethical and legal questions about aging, including medical assistance in dying; caregiving; dementia and citizenship; trauma, and much more.
+It pays attention to issues, realities, and contexts that are largely absent in social work education and gerontological practice, including important developments in our understanding of age/ism; theories of aging and social work; sites and sectors of health and social care; managing risk and frailty; moral, ethical and legal questions about aging including medical assistance in dying; caregiving; dementia and citizenship; trauma; and much more.

-This textbook should be considered essential reading to social work students new to aging and/or seeking to specialize as well as others interested in the application of anti-oppressive principles to working and researching with older adults.
+This textbook should be considered essential reading for social work students new to or seeking to specialize in aging, as well as those interested in the application of anti-oppressive principles to working with older adults and researching later life.

-List of figures; List of tables; List of textboxes; Preface; Acknowledgements; Introduction; Section A: Shifting our lens on gerontological social work; Chapter 1: Age/ism: Age as a category of difference; Chapter 2: Theorizing later life and social work praxis; Chapter 3: Sites and sectors of health and social care; Section B: Doing AOP social work with older adults; Chapter 4: Deconstructing risk and frailty; Chapter 5: Moral, legal, and ethical issues; Chapter 6: Who cares about caregiving?; Chapter 7: Dementia, personhood, and citizenship as practice; Chapter 8: Mapping trauma across the life course; Chapter 9: Mental health, mental wellness, and substance mis/use; Chapter 10: Addressing mistreatment and violence; Section C: Re-visioning gerontological social work; Chapter 11: Building inclusive communities; Chapter 12: Policy and planning for an aging society; Chapter 13: Everyday lives and realities; Concluding thoughts; Index
+List of figures and tables; Preface; Acknowledgements; Introduction; Part 1: Shifting our lens on gerontological social work; 1.
+Age/ism: age as a category of difference; 2.
+Theorizing later life and social work praxis; 3.
+Sites and sectors of health and social care; Part 2: Doing AOP social work with older adults; 4.
+Deconstructing risk and frailty; 5.
+Moral, legal, and ethical issues; 6.
+Who cares about caregiving?; 7.
+Dementia, personhood, and citizenship as practice; 8.
+Mapping trauma across the life course; 9.
+Mental health, mental wellness, and substance mis/use; 10.
+Addressing mistreatment and violence; Part 3: Re-visioning gerontological social work; 11.
+Building inclusive communities; 12.
+Policy and planning for an aging society; 13.
+Everyday lives and realities; Concluding thoughts; Index